bladerail/samplerepo-pr-practice/README.md

 Adding new lines for new add-intro commit

 With this merge, does add-summary branch get this?
 Does master get this?
 Does add-intro get this?

+So I found out, add-summary gets the new text above but master and add-intro do not.
+I will now merge add-summary with master, then try to revert to a previous commit.